Interaction between cell membranes and protein inclusions in the large-deformation regime: Results

 where $\dint{S} \equiv \sqrt{\det g} dx^1 dx^2$ is the area element \cite{marchiafavaAppuntiDiGeometria2005}.
 In \cref{eq_potential}, $U_\infty$ is the membrane potential $U(d)$ for $d \rightarrow \infty$.

 We considered \acp{prin} with contact angles with the same or opposite orientations, see panels A and B, respectively, of \cref{fig:2proteins}.
 In addition, \cref{fig:2proteins-potential}A shows the interaction potential as a function of the distance $d$ between the two \acp{prin} for different values of the contact angle. \Cref{fig:2proteins-potential}B displays the potential as a function of the contact angle of one of the two \acp{prin}, while the other angle is held fixed.
+In

-In the Figure, the term $U_\infty$ in \cref{eq_potential} has been numerically evaluated setting the two \acp{prin} at a distance $d = 100 \, r_0$.
+the Figure, the term $U_\infty$ in \cref{eq_potential} has been numerically evaluated setting the two \acp{prin} at a distance $d = 100 \, r_0$.
+As one can see from panel B in \Cref{fig:2proteins-potential}, the energy of the antisymmetric case is lower than that of the symmetric one.
+For this reason, in situations where both interaction types are allowed on the membrane, the system may exhibit an antiferromagnetic structure, which may give rise to patterns of alternating proteins.